-The last period of Ottomans astronomy starts with the demolishment of the Istanbul Observatory.
-The astronomy in Ottomans was not developed after this.
-After 17th century, Ottomans has tried to follow the new science developed in the west and met the Copernican astronomy.
-However, the new astronomy wasn’t accepted till the beginnings of the 19th century and a new observatory named Rasathane-i Âmire was established in 1867.
+The last period of Ottomans astronomy started with the demolishment of the Istanbul Observatory.
+The astronomy in the Ottomans was not developed after this.
+After 17th century, the Ottomans has tried to follow the new science developed in the west and met Copernican astronomy.
+However, the new astronomy wasn’t accepted till the beginning of the 19th century and a new observatory named Rasathane-i Âmire was established in 1867.

 As far as we know it is the first book that was transferred from the European languages about astronomical tables.
 Ibrahim Efendi, translated Durret’s table into Arabic first, then with the encouragement of Kazasker Unsi Efendi (d.
 1664) he translated it into Turkish.